percwg/perc-wg/private-media-framework/draft-ietf-perc-private-media-framework.md

 To ensure the confidentiality of E2E keys shared between endpoints, endpoints will make use of a common Key Encryption Key (KEK) that is known only by the trusted entities in a conference.
-That KEK, defined in the PERC EKT [@!I-D.ietf-perc-srtp-ekt-diet] as the EKT Key, will be used to subsequently encrypt SRTP master keys used for E2E authenticated encryption (E2E Key(i); i={a given endpoint}) of media sent by a given endpoint.
+That KEK, defined in the PERC EKT [@!I-D.ietf-perc-srtp-ekt-diet] as the EKTKey, will be used to subsequently encrypt SRTP master keys used for E2E authenticated encryption (E2E Key(i); i={a given endpoint}) of media sent by a given endpoint.